ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## Denial of Service

-`RateLimit` header fields may assume unexpected values by chance or purpose.
+`RateLimit` fields may assume unexpected values by chance or purpose.
 For example, an excessively high `RateLimit-Remaining` value may be:

 - used by a malicious intermediary to trigger a Denial of Service attack